 The Community Deathcare movement strives to reclaim a participatory relationship with death, honouring death as an important part of life.
 Even though there tends to be many challenging and painful feelings associated with dying and deathcare, there are also many rewards and benefits to engagement.

-As a society we are coming to realize that our cultural denial of death, particularly by handing deathcare over to professionals, has not protected us from dying or from grief.
+As a society, we are coming to realize that our cultural denial of death, particularly by handing deathcare over to professionals, has not protected us from dying or from grief.
 It has, in fact, left us less able than previous generations to cope with bereavement in healthy ways.
-Those who choose to reengage with dying and deathcare discover that, not only is it safe and legal to be involved, but it is also deeply meaningful to care for a loved one during and after death.
+Those who choose to reengage with dying and deathcare discover that not only is it safe and legal to be involved (exceptions in Québec), but it is also deeply meaningful to care for a loved one during and after death.
 Visceral involvement helps to make meaning of death and may even foster healthy grief.

 During the modern age in North America, dying and deathcare became medicalized.
 Public health and private industry took over roles related to caring for people at end of life and after death.
 Since that time, we have become increasingly alienated from all aspects of death.
 Honouring the human and grassroots nature of community-centred deathcare is paramount to the success of the contemporary movement.
 A great portion of the work is simply holding space for the unfolding of such poignant transitions with love, courage, and faith in the process.

 Who are community deathcare practitioners?
 They are those amongst us who are called to assist families and communities in reclaiming dying and deathcare.
 We share a desire to empower individuals, families, and communities to become as actively involved in shaping their own end-of-life and post-death care as they can, and choose to be.
 We call ourselves by many different self-appointed titles since the entire field of community deathcare is unregulated.